tcalmant/Friendly-Neo4j-Exporter/README.md

 ## Installation

-To use the Friendly exporter you'll have two options:
+To use the Friendly exporter you have two options:

     - First, build the Java project with Maven.
 Neo4j needs Java 8 to work correctly, so make sure you have the correct JDK version.
     Once the build is done, you should see a .jar package named 'friendly-neo4j-exporter-%VERSION%*.jar' in the target repository.